cl4612688/WioSwitch-v1.0/README.md

 Lines 25 and 29 are for your message

 Message T or t for toggle, G13 or g13 for turn on then turn off, and R or r for restart your ESP8266 board.

+Note: If for some reason your Apple Watch can't control your ESP8266 device, just tap Settings Tap Defaults and everything will be back to normal, but for first time setup you may need to turn off your Apple Watch and turn it back on.

 ⚠️NOTE: If someone uses the same settings, you will control each other's device, so please make your ID and message unique, such as adding some emoji, special characters and numbers, so that the ID and message will be remembered.